lifemapper/lifemapper.github.io/terms.md

   can be in the form of raster or vector files.
 Biogeographic Hypotheses may be intersected with the Shapegrid to produce a BioGeo Matrix, used in MCPA computations.
 API documentation is at [BioGeo](/api.html#/BioGeo).

-Ultrametric Tree
-: A tree whose total branch length from the root to each tip in the tree is the same.

-Helmert Contrast
-: An encoding of data such that sites with values of 1 indicate that they fall on one side of a hypothesis, values of -1 indicate that they belong to the opposite side of the same hypothesis, and values of zero indicate that the cell does not fall on either side of the hypothesis.